List of Bungo Stray Dogs characters: Ango Sakaguchi

 Named after Ango Sakaguchi.
 A government worker and the former Port Mafia's Intelligence Agent, but it was under the Government's orders to spy on the mafia's activities.
-During his time working as an intelligence agent under for the Port Mafia, he also became an agent for Mimic under Mori Ougai's orders.
+During his time working as an intelligence agent under for the Port Mafia, he also became an agent for Mimic under Ōgai Mori's orders.
 His ability, Discourse on Decadence (堕落論, Darakuron), allows him to read the memories of any object he touches.